 Shan Li is an Assistant Professor of Operations Management in the Narendra Paul Loomba Department of Management at the Zicklin School of Business, Baruch College.

-Professor Li’s research focus is to study how social and behavioral issues affect the management of global operations and managerial decisions.
+Professor Li’s research interest centers on operations management, with an emphasis on study how human behavior (including the behavior of managers or customers) impact on firms’ operational decisions.
 Application domains of her research span the areas of supply chain management, product line management, customer value management and health care operations.
 Her research appears in leading journals such as Management Science, Marketing Science, and Production and Operations Management.

 Professor Li worked for Amazon, Philips Research and American Express before she joined Baruch College in 2013.
 She received her PhD from Industrial Engineering and Operations Research at University of California, Berkeley, where she taught undergraduate Service Operations Design and Analysis.
 At Baruch, Professor Li teaches Operations Management and Business Analytics courses in the undergraduate and MBA program.

 Li, S and K. Chen (2020).
 The Commitment Conundrum of Inventory Sharing.
 Production and Operations Management, 29(2), 353–370.

 Li, S, K. Chen and Y. Rong (2019).
 The Behavioral Promise and Pitfalls in Compensating Store Managers.
 Management Science, forthcoming.

 Kong, Q. S. Li, N. Liu, C-P. Teo and Z. Yan (2019).
 Appointment Scheduling under Schedule-Dependent Patient No-show Behavior.
 Management Science, forthcoming.

 Leachman, R. C., Johnston, L., Li, S., & Shen, Z. J. (2014).
 An automated planning engine for biopharmaceutical production.
 European Journal of Operational Research, 238(1), 327-338.